connor-christensen/quant-trading-strategies/README.md

 # quant-trading-strategies

+I'm a structural engineering student at the University of Auckland with no prior background in quantitative finance or Python.
+This repo is the result of roughly a day of teaching myself Python, covering concepts that caught my interest while reading about trading and probability.
+The goal was breadth of exposure as opposed to polished implementations.

 Quantitative Trading Strategy Analysis
 A collection of Python-based quantitative trading tools covering strategy backtesting, stochastic simulation, statistical arbitrage, risk analysis, and options pricing.